nocturnaltungsten/crew-assistant/README.md

-# 🧠 Crew Assistant: Native Multi-Agent AI Orchestration Platform v0.3.0
+# 🧠 Crew Assistant: Native Multi-Agent AI Orchestration Platform v0.3.1

 ## Overview

-Crew Assistant is a **Experimental native multi-agent orchestration platform** designed for local-first AI workflows.
+Crew Assistant is a **native multi-agent orchestration platform** designed for local-first AI workflows.
 Built from the ground up with a focus on modularity, performance, and extensibility, it provides a complete framework for structured agent collaboration using local large language models (LLMs).

 **Key Features:**
 * 🏗️ **Native Architecture** - No external AI framework dependencies